omegaengine/omegaengine/readme.txt

 \build\Documentation\ - The compiled source code documentation (created by \doc\build.cmd)

 "VERSION" contains the version numbers used by build scripts.
-Use "Set-Version.ps1 X.Y.Z" to change the version number.
+Use .\Set-Version.ps1 "X.Y.Z" in PowerShall to change the version number.
 This ensures that the version also gets set in other locations (e.g. AssemblyInfo).

 The "build.cmd" script assumes that Visual Studio 2010/2012/2013/2015 is installed.